 • Make sure the YODA group you add the student to does not allow them access to data they should not have access to.

-If you are already using Research Drive or SciStor for the storage of “Orange” data, it is possible to provide students access to the data stored there.
+If you are already using Research Drive, SciStor or Teams/SharePoint for the storage of “Orange” data, it is possible to provide students access to the data stored there.
 However there are some caveats:

 • Research Drive can only be used for research purposes; it is not intended for student activities that are purely educational.
 If you are uncertain whether or not your student can use Research Drive, contact the RDM Support Desk for advice.

-• If using Research Drive, make sure to follow the instructions in the Digital Data Transfer Guide to securely share the “Orange” data.
+• If using Research Drive or Teams, make sure to follow the instructions in the Digital Data Transfer Guide to securely share the “Orange” data.
 Additionally:

-• If the student is accessing data in Research Drive on their personal computer, any data that are synced locally must be stored on a hardware-encrypted external hard drive that is protected with a strong password.
+• If the student is accessing data in Research Drive or Teams on their personal computer, any data that are synced or copied locally must be stored on a hardware-encrypted external hard drive that is protected with a strong password.
 The data must not be copied to the student’s local hard drive.

 • Once the student no longer requires access to the data, the data must be permanently removed from the external hard drive or the external hard drive must be destroyed.